MWyssy/ce-kubernetes-eks-terraform-public/README.md

     --name $(terraform output -raw cluster_name)
 ```

+You might want to verify that `kubectl` can connect - try something like `kubectl get services` or `kubectl get nodes`

 ### Deploying a container

 Now let's try deploying a container and seeing if you can access it.